amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 As you can see in this configuration, we use the Twilio SendGrid binding.
 We specify the API key for connecting to the service using a Dapr secret reference.
 This allows us to keep secrets outside of the configuration file.
 Read the [Dapr secrets section](secrets-buildingblocks.md) in this chapter to learn more about Dapr secrets.

-Now we have specified a binding component that we can invoke using the `/sendmail` endpoint (the name specified in the config file), we can use it from eShopOnDapr.
-Here's a code snippet in which we use the SendGrid binding to send an email when the status of an order changes:
+By doing this, we have specified a binding component that we can invoke using the `/sendmail` endpoint on the Dapr sidecar.
+Here's a code snippet in which we use the binding to send an email when an order is started:

 ```csharp
 public async Task Handle(OrderStartedDomainEvent notification, CancellationToken cancellationToken)